joybiswas007/torrents-api/README.md

 starts downloading like other magnet urls.

 On the TorrentGalaxy api endpoint you can search query via imdb id or or regular search query.

+pctorrentsgames api endpoint gives magnet link download page url cause the cheerio can't click on buttons and that site use ads you need to grab magnet link manually from the link.
 ```

 ## Requirements